Nils Blythe: Career

-In 2004, he returned to radio as a business correspondent and played a leading role in the BBC coverage of the financial crisis, beginning in 2007.
+In 2004, he returned to radio as a business correspondent and played a leading role in the BBC coverage of the 2008 financial crisis.

 In 2005, he accompanied then UK Chancellor Gordon Brown on a visit to China, and also reported from Mumbai on the problems of global population increase.
 He presented a daily account of developments in the UK's credit crunch on PM with Eddie Mair, entitled Upshares Downshares, a pun on the name of the television drama series Upstairs Downstairs.
 Listeners sent in musical variations on the original theme music for Upstairs Downstairs by Sandy Faris, which were used to introduce each programme and were eventually collected on a CD sold in aid of BBC Children in Need.

-On 17 February 2011, Blythe announced that he would be leaving the BBC to become Executive Director of Communications at the Bank of England, replacing fellow ex-BBC journalist Jenny Scott.
+On 17 February 2011, Blythe announced that he would be leaving the BBC to become executive director of Communications at the Bank of England, replacing fellow ex-BBC journalist Jenny Scott.
 In a tongue-in-cheek homage to Nils Blythe the PM programme took to editing together and broadcasting all he said at each Bank of England Quarterly Inflation Report press conference.
 A podcast of each of these press conferences, which are introduced by Blythe, is available from the Bank of England website.